veben/microservices/README.md

 You can try some different scenarios:

 1- Kill the _developer_ container and launch the app => you cannot have access to developers.

 2- Relaunch the _developer_ container => everything's now ok.

 3- Kill the _developer-posgresql_ container => you cannot have access to developers too, but the error is different.

 4- Relaunch the _developer-posgresql_ container => everything's now ok.

-5- Kill the _developer-information_ container => you cannot have access to developer informations 6- Relaunch the _developer-information_ container => everything's now ok.
+5- Kill the _developer-information_ container => you cannot have access to developer informations

+6- Relaunch the _developer-information_ container => everything's now ok.

 7- Kill the _developer-information-mongodb_ container => you cannot have access to developer informations, but the error is different.

-> 🛈 The **Order** Microservice is present but still unused by the app nor for one of the other service.
+> 🛈 The **Order** Microservice is present but still unused by the app nor for one of the other services.

 ## ✋ Stop & 🚿 Clean